What Is A Contingent Offer, And Why Is It Used When Buying A House?

 A home sale contingency is put in a sales contract when buyers must sell or settle their current home to finance the new house.
 The contingency will state terms regarding the specific time the buyer has to sell their home, and if the buyer sells their home by that date, the contract moves forward.

-There are two different types of home sale contingencies.
-We’ll discuss them below:
+There are two different types of home sale contingencies: sale and settlement contingency and settlement contingency.

 Sale And Settlement Contingency